 *A Child in Need is defined in Section 17(10) of the Children Act 1989 as a child who is disabled or who is unlikely to achieve or maintain a reasonable standard of health or development without the provision of services by the local authority.

-The Multi-Agency Continuum of Need - Supporting Children, Young People and Families (Wakefield Safeguarding Children Board, 2016) contains information on how services are provided to children and families with additional needs.
+The Multi-Agency Continuum of Need - Supporting Children, Young People and Families (Wakefield Safeguarding Children Partnership) contains information on how services are provided to children and families with additional needs.

 Children in Need may live with members of their family or friends in a variety of different legal arrangements, some formal and some informal.
 Different court orders are available to formalise these arrangements.

-Looked after children will always come within the definition of Children in Need, whether they are accommodated under Section 20 of the Children Act 1989 (with parental consent) or in care subject to a Court Order whereby the local authority shares parental responsibility for the child.
-The local authority has a responsibility wherever possible to make arrangements for a looked after child to live with a member of the family (Section 22 of the Children Act 1989).
+Children in Care will always come within the definition of Children in Need, whether they are accommodated under Section 20 of the Children Act 1989 (with parental consent) or in care subject to a Court Order whereby the local authority shares parental responsibility for the child.
+The local authority has a responsibility wherever possible to make arrangements for a Child in Care to live with a member of the family (Section 22 of the Children Act 1989).